lorandszakacs/sbt-common-build/README.md

-sbt Common Build Plugin
+sbt-common-build Plugin
 ================

 A straightforward way of creating sbt build definitions.

 ## Current version

-`0.1.0`
+`0.1.2`

 ## Using it

-Add `addSbtPlugin("com.lorandszakacs" % "sbt-common-build-plugin" % "0.1.1")` to the `project/plugins.sbt` file of your project.
+Add `addSbtPlugin("com.lorandszakacs" % "sbt-common-build-plugin" % "0.1.2")` to the `project/plugins.sbt` file of your project.

 ## Example